 Reducing Implicit and Explicit Bias

-Boston Medical Center (BMC) and Boston University School of Medicine (BUSM) are committed to equity, diversity and inclusion across the tripartite mission of patient care, research and education.
-With regards to research, embedding principles of equity, vitality and inclusion from study inception through publication leads to more innovative, creative science that improves health across diverse communities.
+Boston Medical Center (BMC) and Boston University Chobanian & Avedisian School of Medicine are committed to equity, diversity and inclusion across the tripartite mission of patient care, research and education.
+With regard to research, embedding principles of equity, vitality and inclusion from study inception through publication leads to more innovative, creative science that improves health across diverse communities.

 The Committee to Reduce Implicit and Explicit Bias in Research met regularly during Fall 2020 to discuss potential strategies and initiatives to support the primary goal of reducing implicit and explicit bias in research from our Institutions.
 The Committee has made recommendations for systems-level changes to identify and minimize racism, sexism and other forms of bias in research design and reporting.